-AT&T, T-Mobile AWS spectrum transfer approved by the FCCAlex Wagner - Deputy Managing Editor, News Desk
+AT&T, T-Mobile AWS spectrum transfer approved by the FCCAlex Wagner - Editorial Director of News and Content

 As part of the break-up fee that AT&T will be giving T-Mobile after the death last year's proposed acquisition involving the two companies, AT&T agreed to hand over $3 billion in cash and $1 billion worth of spectrum to T-Mobile.
 Three months after AT&T and T-Mobile filed paperwork to the FCC for the spectrum transfer, T-Mobile has announced that the exchange has been given the go-ahead by the government agency.
 The transfer will see T-Mobile gain AWS spectrum in 128 Cellular Market Areas, including 12 of the top 20 markets.
 T-Mobile CTO Neville Ray's statement on the news of the transfer:

 “We applaud the FCC for acting swiftly to approve the transfer of these spectrum licenses.
 Securing this additional spectrum was a key catalyst for our plans to launch LTE in 2013 and is therefore good news for our customers.”